Recently Completed Projects

 Hammer Lane Widening Phase 3B

-Hammer Lane will be widened from four lanes to six lanes between Alexandria Place
+Hammer Lane was widened from four lanes to six lanes between Alexandria Place

 unincorporated County.
-The work, in general, consists of constructing new pavement,
+The work, consisted of constructing new pavement,

 repairing existing pavement, removing and placing curb, gutter, sidewalk, driveways and